LesterEvSe/Corners/README.txt

   What is it?
   -----------

   A program for Linux that uses the SFML graphical library.
 This is a checker game called "Corners" designed to entertain two players on the same device.
-The rules of the game are shown on the main screen of the game.
+The rules of the game are shown on the main application screen.

   Requirements
   ------------